abouabba/Born2beRoot/README.md

           | | +-------- Day of the month (1 - 31)
           | +---------- Hour (0 - 23)
           +------------ Minute (0 - 59)
+1. To properly configure crontab, we must edit the crontab file with the following command: